Panchgram

 Hindustan Paper Corporation Limited Township, Panchgram was an industrial township in Panchgram under Cachar district, state of Assam.
-It was the finest township of the Barak Valley Under Hindustan Paper Corporation Limited (It was also called as the second Shillong of Barak Valley Area) and From 2022, it has been closed due to liquidation of Hindustan Paper Corporation limited and the whole township area has been acquired by the Assam Industrial Development Corporation (A Government of Assam Undertaking).
+It was the finest township of the Barak Valley Under Hindustan Paper Corporation Limited (It was also called as the second Shillong of Barak Valley Area) and From 2022, it has been closed due to liquidation of Hindustan Paper Corporation limited and the whole township area has been acquired by the Assam Industrial Development Corporation.

 Demographics

 Bengali and Meitei (Manipuri) are the official languages of this place.

 As of 2001 India census, Hindustan Paper Corporation Ltd. Township Area Panchgram had a population of 5578.
 Males constitute 54% of the population and females 46%.
 Hindustan Paper Corporation Ltd. Township Area Panchgram has an average literacy rate of 73%, higher than the national average of 59.5%: male literacy is 79%, and female literacy is 67%.
 In Hindustan Paper Corporation Ltd. Township Area Panchgram, 14% of the population is under 6 years of age.